 Okay!
 I can do this, and I’ll be fine!

-Well, that depends.
-You may not be able to hunker down in your home.
-You can certainly fill your car with supplies, but remember, the streets of your city will be filled with like-minded people attempting to escape and driving a car may not get you very far.
+You can certainly fill your car with supplies and leave at the last minute, but remember, the streets of your city will be filled with like-minded people attempting to escape and driving a car may not get you very far.

 What if you had to walk to safety?

 Many older people are not prepared for this.
 The simple solution is to work on preparing for a long walk in comfortable shoes.
 This means that, if at all possible, raise your fitness level by walking daily, and plan to up the ante by longer walks every week.
-This is absolutely necessary because, from what I learn from the Ukraine situation, older people are being left behind because they can’t keep up.
+This is absolutely necessary because, from what I learn from war-torn situations, older people are being left behind because they can’t keep up.
 You don’t want to be left behind.
 Even if you never need to flee an oncoming army, you will become fit and live longer!

 In planning an escape on foot, we need to consider just what we can carry for essentials, and what we need to leave behind.
 When traveling on foot, less is best.
 A light backpack filled with a blanket, a change of clothes and socks, is good. (clothing should be carefully chosen in a cold climate, or in the desert where I live.)
 That, and some cans of food and bottles of water is about all an older person can carry.
 Legal documents, such as driver’s license, keys, passport, prescription medicine, cash and visa cards are essential and light to carry.
 If power is out, the ATM or kiosk will not be available, so keep cash on hand.